rackerlabs/peril/README.md

 # Run the polling process.
 #
-# This will call #next_events in each Slurper and broadcast each returned event to all notifiers.
+# This will call #next_events in each Slurper and broadcast each returned event to all
-# Note that this will take over the terminal you run it in for output.
+# notifiers.
+Note that this will take over the terminal you run it in for output.
 #
 bundle exec ruby bin/peril-poll

 # Run the webhook consumer.
 #
-# This will listen for incoming webhooks and dispatch them to the Slurpers that registered them.
+# This will listen for incoming webhooks and dispatch them to the Slurpers that
-# Note that this will take over the terminal you run it in for output.
+# registered them.
+Note that this will also take over the terminal you run it in
+# for output.
 #
 bundle exec ruby bin/peril-web
 ```